BlueByteSystemsInc/PDMShell/src/GETVAR.md

-﻿---
+---
 description: Gets the value of a variable for a specified file or folder.
-title: GETVAR Command Documentation  | PDMShell | SOLIDWORKS PDM
+title: GETVAR Command | PDMShell | SOLIDWORKS PDM
 ---
-# GETVAR Command Documentation
+# GETVAR Command

-## DESCRIPTION:
+## Description
 Gets the value of a variable for a specified file or folder.

-## SYNTAX:
+## Syntax
 ```bash
 getvar -filePath -variableName -configNames -clear -version
 ```
-## PARAMETERS:
+## Parameters
 - `filePath` :
   The file or folder to get the variable from.